 • For very firm hard-boiled eggs: 15 minutes

-- Place the eggs in a bowl of ice water.
-Fill a bowl with ice water.
-Transfer the eggs to the bowl and leave them there for at least 1 minute.
+Place the eggs in a bowl of ice water.
+Transfer the eggs to the bowl of ice water and leave them there for at least 1 minute.

-- Peel and eat!
-When ready to eat, peel the egg and enjoy.
+Peel and eat!
+When ready to eat, peel the eggs and enjoy.

 This recipe was originally published April 2014.